microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 To orchestrate the collaboration, we need to connect to a service to send and receive the updates to the data.
 The way we do this is to connect a Fluid [Container][] object to the service and load our container code into it.

-For now, we'll just run on a local test service called [Tinylicious][], and to make this easier we've provided a helper function `getTinyliciousContainer()`.
+For now, we'll just run on a local test service called [Tinylicious][], and to make it easier to connect to this service we've provided a helper function `getTinyliciousContainer()`.
 The helper function takes a unique ID to identify our document (the collection of data used by our app), the container code, and a flag to indicate whether we want to create a new document or load an existing one.

 ```ts
 const container = await getTinyliciousContainer(documentId, DiceRollerContainerRuntimeFactory, createNew);